amirg00/OOP_Ex1/README.md

 ## Results

+Here is the results we got, for the compatible building to the calls.

 |   Building  | Case | Total Waiting Time | Average Waiting Time Per Call | UnCompleted Calls    | Certificate |
 |:--------:|:--------:|:--------:|:--------:| :--------:|:--------:|